 Dr Jan Edrich

-Member: Finance and General Purposes, Standards, Remuneration and Search Committees and also a Member of Eastleigh College Ltd.
+- Member: Finance and General Purposes, Standards, Search Committee and also a Director of Eastleigh College Ltd.

 Dr Edrich came into further education as a lecturer from a career in the telecommunications industry with blue chip multinationals where she was a specialist in purchasing and production management.
 During her time in FE, Jan has held several senior management team posts, at Hastings College and then more latterly at Eastleigh College.
 In order to broaden her experience of the post 16 sector, Jan has also worked for the Learning and Skills Council leading on quality of provision and area reviews in Sussex.
 In the four years prior to coming to Eastleigh College, Jan was the Chief Executive of AOSEC.